Skip to main content

 }

-The test_suite_id parameter is used to identify the test suite when you run Espresso tests.
+Use the test_suite_id parameter to identify the test suite when you run Espresso tests.

 Run Espresso tests

-In a cURL command, add the following parameters and send the API request to run the test.
+In a cURL command, include the following parameters and send the API request to run the test.

-• app - specify the identifier of the application that you want to test.
-The app_id is generated when you upload the app to BrowserStack.
-See Step 1.
+• app: specify the app_id, which is the unique identifier of the application that you want to test.
+The app_id is generated when you upload the app to BrowserStack, see Upload your app.

 • In the API request, app, testSuite, and devices are mandatory parameters to start the test execution.